dmolina/config-emacs/README.md

 	- Configurated org-caldav to interaction with google calendar, it syncronize with my trabajo (work) calendar (it can but personalised).

+     - Install paradox to allow async upgrade of packages.

+     - Eyebrowse to change between virtual windows (with *C-w :* or *Alt-Number*).

+     - Use C-c t to translate from English<->English.

+	 - Use sx for query to stackoverflow.

 ## Templates for org-mode ##